 Every president wants to end his presidency on a high note; not all do.
 Some are more "lame" than others.
 But as Democrat senator Patrick Leahy put it in 2007, "No president is ever a lame duck.
 He's still president" [source: National Journal].

-Read more about American politics and other related topics on the next page.
+Read more about American politics and other related topics below.